 We are about to find out exactly why these FFC are so popular in the electronics world today.
 Know how you can make the best and most informed decision to choose the right product.
 Are you ready to embark on the journey to know more about FFC?

 Chapter 1:What is FFC?

-If you are using a tech gadget, you probably have a lot of small cables inside it to make it work – wires that connect the circuit board.
+If you are using a tech gadget, you probably have many small cables inside it to make it work – wires that connect the circuit board.
 While round cables were once the choice for some, experts saw a common problem with them.
 For instance, round cables meant that the wires would wind up over each other.
 Instead, they saw that choosing flat cables will lead to easy management.
-Plus, flat cables are lighter in weight and offers more flexibility, something you are looking for today to make electronic gadgets portable, and making them weigh as less as possible.
+Plus, flat cables are lighter in weight and offer more flexibility, something you are looking for today to make electronic gadgets portable and making them weigh as little as possible.

 A flexible flat cable or FFC is an electrical cable that is both flat and flexible.

 FFC is a miniaturized form of the ribbon cable that is flat and flexible as well.
-You use the term FFC, however, to refer to the extremely thin flat cable.
-This arefound in everyday gadgets we use, including our laptops, tablets, and even our smartphone.
+You use the term FFC, however, to refer to the fragile flat cable.
+These are found in everyday gadgets we use, including our laptops, tablets, and smartphone.